akrzemi1/__sandbox__/string_view_ctor.md

 If widening the contract of `std::string`'s converting constructor is considered, one should answer another quesion.
 Should the same widening be applied to other types, such as `std::filesystem::path`?
 Should other member functions of `std::string` be also widened their contract?
 For instance, `string::find_first_of(nullptr)` is currently UB.

+## 6. What is gained by keeping the contract narrow

+## 6.1.
+The difference between bugs and invalid inputs

 ---------
 WARNING: THE REMAINDER OF THE DOCUMENT WILL CHANGE.